-If DHCP is not available, you can use the serial console to log in as root, and use standard Ubuntu (14.04 LTS) commands to configure the IP address for eth0 interface.
+If DHCP is not available, you can use the serial console to login.
+Use 'extreme' as the user name and 'password' as the password.
+You can then use standard Ubuntu (18.04 LTS) commands to configure the IP address of the 'ethO' interface.

-Eth1 is connected to the Insight interface and allows packet monitoring.
+eth1 is connected to the Insight interface and allows packet monitoring.